-- Boarding schools: schools with facilities for pupils to have a home from home on a termly, weekly or flexible basis, often offering superb facilities and a multitude of extracurricular activities.
-NB most now include a large proportion of day pupils who can benefit from everything on offer but go home to sleep in their own beds.
+Boarding schools: Schools with facilities for pupils to have a home from home on a termly, weekly or flexible basis, often with superb facilities and a multitude of extracurricular activities.
+These days, most accept a proportion of day pupils who can benefit from everything on offer but go home to sleep in their own beds.

-- Prep and pre-prep schools: preparatory/pre-preparatory schools – essentially independent primary schools for children aged 3 to 7/8 (pre-preps), or aged 7 to 11/13 (preps).
+Prep schools and pre-preps: short for preparatory and pre-preparatory schools.
+Private primary schools for children aged 3 to 7 or 8 (pre-preps) or 7 to 11 or 13 (preps).
 They prepare pupils for entry to mainly independent secondary schools of all types.
+Sometimes called junior schools.

 What is a public school?

 In the UK, ‘public school’ is the somewhat misleading and archaic term used for a group of old-established boarding secondary schools.
 The term ‘public’ actually refers to the fact that in 1868 a small group of boys’ schools were given independence from the Crown, church or government in favour of management by a board of governors.
 The original seven were Charterhouse, Eton College, Winchester College, Harrow School, Rugby School, Shrewsbury School, and Westminster.
 There are now several hundred ‘public schools’, including many girls’ and co-educational schools, nearly all with a proportion of day pupils, and the majority with boarding fees upwards of £35K and often highly selective entrance requirements.